Baryon-driven growth of solitonic cores in fuzzy dark matter halos: Conclusions

-\emph{Conclusions} Using cosmological hydrodynamical simulations including baryonic feedback, we find that the formation of central solitonic cores remains a robust prediction for FDM halos.
-The core density profile is determined by two effects.
+Using cosmological hydrodynamical simulations including baryonic feedback, we find that the formation of central solitonic cores remains a robust prediction for FDM halos.
+However, the core-halo mass relation found in dark matter only simulations \cite{Schive2014} is altered by two effects.
 Firstly, the accumulation of gas and stars leads to an increased dark matter velocity dispersion in the center.
 This effect is also found in CDM simulations and not special to FDM.
-As in the case of pure dark matter simulations, the velocity dispersion of the solitonic FDM core follows the ambient dark matter velocity dispersion.
-Secondly, taking into account the gravitational effect of the baryons gives rise to a modified ground-state solution of the SP equation which determines the core profile up to a single free parameter (mass or central density).
+As in the case of pure dark matter simulations, the velocity dispersion of the solitonic FDM core follows the ambient dark matter velocity dispersion, but due to the radially varying velocity dispersion profile the ambient dark matter velocity is now different from the virial velocity of the halo.
+Secondly, taking into account the gravitational effect of the baryons gives rise to a modified ground-state solution of the SP equation.
 This modified profile has a different mass-radius relation than a pure FDM soliton without baryons.
+Note that the two effects are opposite in the sense that increasing the velocity of the core with a fixed baryon profile increases the core mass, whereas increasing the baryon density with a fixed core velocity decreases it.

-Both effects alter the core-halo mass relation found in \cite{Schive2014}, but allow for a simple prescription to predict FDM core masses in galaxies with non-negligible central amounts of baryons: given the baryonic contribution to the gravitational potential, one solves for the ground state solution with velocity dispersion matching the velocity dispersion of the inner halo region.
-In principle, this was done in \cite{Bar2018,Bar2019} but with core velocities fixed by the core-halo mass relation found in dark-matter-only simulations \cite{Schive2014}.
+According to this result, core profiles in galaxies with non-negligible central amounts of baryons can be predicted in the following way: given the baryonic contribution to the gravitational potential, one solves for the ground state solution with velocity dispersion matching the velocity dispersion of the inner halo region.
+Obtaining the central dark matter velocity dispersion, however, requires numerical simulations or Jeans modelling.
+Ref.s \cite{Bar2018,Bar2019} used nearly the same approach, but they fixed the core velocity by the virial velocity of the halo, thus not taking into account the first of the two effects explained above.

-In our simulations, cores become more massive and more compact if baryons are included.
-Rotation curve measurements in galaxies with significant central amounts of baryons are therefore likely to disfavor FDM masses around $10^{-22}$ eV more strongly than already found in \cite{Bar2018,Robles2019}.
-It may be fruitful to revisit these constraints using the prescription above.